This blog is written by our clinicians and aims to keep patients informed with up to date information on medical conditions.

 Sexual health services have, like so many other healthcare sectors, struggled under the pressures of the Covid-19 pandemic.
-When the UK suffered its first wave of Covid-19, many routine services were stopped, to focus resources on coronavirus.
+When the UK suffered its first wave many routine services were stopped, to focus resources on coronavirus.
 But as the pandemic continues, it has become clear to the healthcare industry that we must adjust, and find a balance where we can cope with the pressures of Covid-19, whilst maintaining our routine care services – and sexual health is no exception.

 Is it possible that you have an STI?